 Also Read: Do Monitors Have HDMI Ports?

 The Choice of Cable Also Matters

-You must also note that the quality of cable itself also matters and NOT just the version of the ports.
+You must also note that the quality of the cable itself also matters, NOT just the ports’ version.

-There are different quality standards for the HDMI cables.
-Some are designed for lower bandwidth ports such as HDMI 1.4 others are designed to support the higher bandwidth of HDMI 2.0 and 2.1.
+There are different quality standards for HDMI cables.
+Some are designed for lower bandwidth ports, such as HDMI 1.4.
+Others are designed to support the higher bandwidth of HDMI 2.0 and 2.1.

 Each HDMI cable type carries a certification for the speed it is designed for.
-The certification is provided by HDMI.org.
+HDMI.org provides the certification HDMI.org.
 These include.